olcf/olcf-test-harness/doc-sphinx/source/user_guide/envvars.rst

     RGT_INFLUXDB_PRECISION      The precision to log with in InfluxDB.
 Only `ms` (milliseconds) or `ns` (nanoseconds) are supported.
                                     Default: 'ns'
                                     If >1 InfluxDB instance, use URL encoding to specify the precision if not the same.
-    RGT_INFLUXDB_DRY_RUN        Print the database logging string, but do not send it.
+    RGT_INFLUXDB_DRY_RUN        Print the database logging string, but do not send it to the database.

-    RGT_NODE_LOCATION_FILE      Provides additional information about the location of a node to the node health database logging extension.
+    RGT_NODE_LOCATION_FILE      (Node health only) Provides metadata about the physical location of a node to the node health database logging extension.
+Set to "none" (not case-sensitive) to disable.